-Written by Ryan on Tuesday the 27th of November 2018.
+Written by Active Minds on Tuesday the 27th of November 2018.

 Jigsaw puzzles are a favourite pastime for people both young and old.
 A fantastic way to pass a few relaxing hours either on your own or with a loved one, away from the distractions of everyday life.
 However, for people with dementia, jigsaw puzzles, and more specifically dementia jigsaw puzzles, have a huge number of benefits including:

 Doing a jigsaw puzzle stimulates both sides of your brain, creating a meditative and therapeutic effect on a person, often referred to as an Alpha state.
 This mental state encourages a person to relax, unwind and feel calm.
 For someone with dementia, this can be extremely helpful especially if they experience anxiety or are feeling unsettled.

 Much like gentle exercise is good for the body, cognitive games like jigsaws are good for the brain, helping to keep it healthy and can even help slow down the brains decline as dementia progresses.
 Undertaking a few hours of these types of mentally challenging exercises a week can have an incredible benefit for people with dementia, stimulating and exercising both sides of the brain.
 The right side, which is responsible for creativity and intuitive thought, and the left side which is logic and order.

 Puzzles require you to constantly scan for the correct shaped/coloured piece.
 This not only improves ones visual perception but will also help to strengthen short-term memory as well.